wakatara/harsh/CONTRIBUTING.md

 ### Feature requests

 Feature requests are welcome.
-But take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
+But take a moment to find out whether your idea fits with the scope and aims of Harsh.
+It's up to *you* to make a strong case to convince the project's developer(s) of the merits of this feature.
 Please provide as much detail and context as possible.

 ### Pull requests